dat3Cph/material/flow2/javaDD/ClassExercises.md

 ## 5. Method References

 The methods defined in Step 2 "Functional Programming" can be implemented using method references.
 Implement them using method references.
+E.g. Create a named method that doubles a value and use this method as a method reference: `MyTransformingType doubleValue = (x) -> x * 2;` in your map function.

 Check these hints for [method references](./Java8DeepDive.md#method-references).